 - Internal Tracking using Stock Keeping Units (SKU’s): SKU’s tend to be confused with UPI’s because they’re also found on product barcodes.
 The difference is that UPI’s identify your product to the outside world using a numeric value that is represented by a barcode or QR code.
 SKU’s are alphanumeric codes (not barcodes) associated to each product that help a company track its inventory internally.
 A lot of ecommerce sellers find it convenient to use their suppliers’ SKU, but this can lead to confusion if you end up buying from multiple suppliers, so we recommend that you create your own!

 - Inventory Management Software: As your inventory grows, so will your tracking headaches; that is if you don’t have the right tools!
 Inventory management software makes it easy to integrate your sales platforms and track your orders across multiple channels.
-You also get automatic notifications when you’re low on stock or have stale inventory.
+There are many benefits to inventory management software such as automatic notifications when you’re low on stock or have stale inventory.
 This helps you gather reliable data on what time of the day, week, month or year orders are placed for specific products.
+It’s also a great way to prevent overselling.

 The hardest truth of having an ecommerce business is that a poor inventory management system can be a big threat to your results.
 Even if you do everything else right, losing control of your inventory can lead to spiraling cost increases and destroy your profit margins.
 By taking advantage of the tools and best practices available to you, and avoiding the kind of common inventory mistakes listed above, you’ll be on your way to keeping your ecommerce business thriving and ahead of the competition.